CryShana/CryBarEditor/README.md

 Tool for fast and easy resource management, focused on AOMR.

 ## Why?
-I wanted to make a tailor-made tool for myself, to make developing AOMR mods faster and more convenient.
+I wanted to make a tailor-made tool for myself to make developing AOMR mods faster and more convenient.

-Because other similar tools are too slow for iterating:
+Other similar tools are too slow for iterating quickly:
-- Most support opening BAR archives one by one
+- Most support only opening BAR archives one by one, which is slow
-- Opening BAR archives and searching through them is slow
+- Searching through BAR entries sometimes slow and even hangs
-- On every re-open, requires to select BAR and export paths again
+- On every re-open, requires to select BAR and export path again
 - Not all formats are supported by one tool
 - Can't easily search through all files/BAR entries
+- ...

 ## Features
 - **Read BAR archives**